-SB 108 will be heard in the House Finance Committee on Monday, April 3rd.
+SB 108 is waiting to be heard on second reading in the House.

-Position: Support Sponsors: Sen. Baisley, and Rep. Pugliese & Rep. Frizell
+Position: Support Sponsors: Sen. Baisley and Rep. Pugliese & Rep. Frizell

 SB23-175, Financing of Downtown Development Authority Projects

 SB 175 modifies some functions of Downtown Development Authorities (DDA).
 DDAs currently exist in 12 counties: Arapahoe, Boulder, Douglas, Eagle, El Paso, Garfield, Gunnison, Jefferson, Larimer, Mesa, Teller and Weld.
 The original inception of a DDA requires a vote of qualified electors.
 DDAs can exist for 30 years with an option to extend their existence for another 20 years.